t0biW/SAP_BTP_onboarding/docs/11_AI_Analytics.md

 }
 ```

-The "getToken()" function yielda the "BearerToken", a necessary authentication token for the AI query.
-With that, "doQuery(bearerToken,userInput,csv)" perform the query.
+The `getToken()` function yielda the `BearerToken`, a necessary authentication token for the AI query.
+With that, `doQuery(bearerToken,userInput,csv)` perform the query.

-7. With the help of the two functions above, we can finalize our button by adding this to our "onCheckAI(req)" function:
+7. With the help of the two functions above, we can finalize our button by adding this to our `onCheckAI(req)` function:

 ```js
   async onCheckAI(req) {